 Torika Bolatagici, Artist + Educator

 Urban Viti was created by Brisbane based Dulcie Stewart who was born in Suva, Fiji.
-A library assistant by profession, Dulcie is also an artist, blogger, and family historian specialising in Fiji research, covering European contact prior to cession (1800 – 1874).
+A library technician by profession, Dulcie is also an artist, blogger, and family historian specialising in Fiji research, covering European contact prior to cession (1800-1874).

-A product of migration and colonialism, she has Fijian (vasu Bua, Kadavu, Rewa and Bau), Danish, Spanish, Filipino, American, Irish, Irish American, English, and Chinese ancestry.
+A product of migration and colonialism, she has Fijian (vasu Bua, Kadavu, Rewa and Bau), Danish, Spanish Mexican, Filipino, American, Irish, Irish American, English, and Chinese ancestry.

-Working with digital images and the manipulation of photography on a mobile phone, her juxtaposed images move between abstract and figurative representation of contemporary Pacific identities.
+Working with digital images and the manipulation of photography on a mobile phone, her juxtaposed images move between abstract and figurative representation of contemporary Fijian identities.

 The use of geometric designs and repetitive linear lines is prominent in traditional (like tatau, tapa, woven mats, adornments etc.) and contemporary Pacific art.
-Dulcie’s arts practice explores and celebrates the relationships between visual culture and contemporary Pacific identities through Pacific symbols, motifs and iconography found in her Australian urban landscape.
+Dulcie’s arts practice explores and celebrates the relationships between visual culture and contemporary Fijian identities through Fijian symbols, motifs and iconography found in her Australian urban landscape.

 Her digital images explore questions of identity, both her own and that of others.
 In Fijian in Brisbane (2011, digital image) she contextualizes the narratives of her Fijian/white/Asian mixed heritage against forced labels and identity; it is a visual interpretation of personal narratives.